keyuno/atomic-swap-xcp/README.md

 Next, proceed to send the agreed amount of testnet XCP to the shared address.
 Additionally, ensure that you send some testnet Bitcoin to cover the transaction fees.

-### Preparing and Broadcasting CounterParty Transaction
+### Preparing and Broadcasting Counterparty Transaction

 To prepare and broadcast the transaction, specify whether it's Bob's or Alice redemption scenario.